saineshwar/VueTicket/README.md

 # What is VueTicket?
-The VueTicket is an Ticketing Application for small companies which are into customer support.
+The VueTicket is a Ticketing Application for small companies in customer support.

 <img src="https://github.com/saineshwar/VueTicket/blob/main/images/My project.png" alt="Banner" title="Banner" style="max-width:100%;">

 ## Technologies Used
-•	ASP.NET Core 5.0
+•	ASP.NET Core 7.0

-•	Entity Framework Core 5.0.9
+•	Entity Framework Core 7.0.8

 ## Give a Star ⭐️
-If you find project really helpful in Quick Learning do give it a star.
+If you find the project helpful in Quick Learning, give it a star.

 ## Purchase of Database For India users
 <a href="https://rzp.io/l/mUVhgGuTB" target="_blank"> Purchase Database</a>